 The Compensation Committee believes that a significant portion of the total cash compensation for executive officers should be based on the company's achievement of specific performance criteria, and that a significant part of the cash compensation package should be "at-risk."
-For 2010, the Compensation Committee approved an annual cash incentive bonus program pursuant to which the named executive officers were awarded an opportunity to earn target cash bonuses as a percentage of base salary.
-The target percentage of base salary was 80% in the case of Mr. Myers, 70% in the case of Messrs.
-Stelly and Roman, and 60% in the case of Messrs.
-November and Doise.
-Under the program, each executive would earn the target cash bonus based on the company's achievement of the performance goals listed below, each of which we believe is critical to our long term success.
-Each of the performance goals described below accounts for 10% of the executives' potential bonus award.
-The company's achievement of these performance goals is assessed quarterly, and the cash incentive awards are paid quarterly based on those assessments.
+For 2011, the Compensation Committee approved a cash incentive bonus program under which each named executive officers has the opportunity to earn target cash bonuses calculated as a percentage of base salary.
+The target percentage of annual base salary was 80% in the case of Mr. Myers, 70% in the case of Messrs.
+Stelly and Roman, and 60% in the case of Mr. November and Mr. Doise.
+Each quarter, an executive may earn 20% of the target cash bonus based on the company's achievement of quarterly earnings per share targets.
+These cash incentive awards are paid quarterly based on the financial results of the company.
+For 2011, if the annual EPS target was achieved and the company met the four quality performance goals listed below, each of which we believe is critical to our long term success, each executive could earn 20% of the target cash bonus.
+Specifically, for 2011, if the annual EPS was equal to or greater than \$2.25 per share, each executive could earn up to 120% of the annual cash incentive calculated on a prorated basis up to \$2.50 per share.